 We will take a look at your previous medical history as well as any medications and supplements that you're taking.
 We’ll also take a thorough history on your neurological system and the functions associated with it.
 Depending on the case we will typically spend between 20 and 40 minutes just asking you about your condition.

 After that we will do a detailed examination, Including many functional neurological tests.
 At the conclusion of your examination we will normally be in a position to tell you what is going on, and what we're able to do about.
 Occasionally however some further testing is necessary, and if this is the case we will discuss it with you.
+Clearly we cannot help everyone and if your case is unlikely to be assisted by our treatment we will discuss this with you along with your further options.

 Our treatment varies considerably depending on your particular situation.
 These are primarily centred around a treatment known as vestibular rehabilitation which has been shown to be effective in treating the vertigo and dizziness aspects(8), but our care also includes nutritional advice and physical therapies for any musculoskeletal involvement.(9) Even though we are chiropractors, our treatment often differs dramatically from a typical chiropractic consultation.
 As such you should not discount the possibility that we may be able to help you even if you have had chiropractic, osteopathic, or physiotherapy treatment in the past.